BodhiOng/Calculator-ReactJS/README.md

 # Calculator

-This is a simple and responsive calculator (built with HTML, CSS, Bootstrap, Javascript, and React.js) that performs basic arithmetic operations.
+This is a simple and responsive calculator built with HTML, CSS, Bootstrap, Javascript, and React.js that performs basic arithmetic operations.

 ## Features

 - Basic arithmetic operations: addition, subtraction, multiplication, and division.
+- Supports percentage calculations.
-- Clear and calculate functionalities.
+- Clear and backspace functionalities.
+- Dynamic font size adjustment based on input length.
 - Responsive design that adapts to different screen sizes.
+- Keyboard support for seamless input.

 ## Live Demo